Champion & Co became the fourth largest vinegar brewer in Britain and Ireland.

-> The firm traded as Champion & Green from 1821, after a Thomas Green entered the business.
-The business had expanded into the production of mustard by 1830.
+The firm traded as Champion & Green from 1821, after a Thomas Green entered the business.
+The firm had expanded into mustard production by 1830.

-> Guy Champion (1786 – 1846), brother to Thomas Champion, who had previously worked as a merchant in Spain, entered the business from 1830.
+Guy Champion (1786 – 1846), brother to Thomas Champion, who had previously worked as a merchant in Spain, entered the business from 1830.

-> Whilst abroad in Albania, Guy Champion chanced upon a slave auction and acquired a girl.
-He brought the girl back to England and married her.*
+Guy Champion chanced upon a slave auction whilst abroad in Albania, and acquired a girl.
+He brought her back to England and married her.*

-> Champion & Green was the fourth largest vinegar brewer in Britain and Ireland by 1832, with a market share of 13 percent.
+Champion & Green was the fourth largest vinegar brewer in Britain and Ireland by 1832, with a market share of 13 percent.

 Thomas Green had left the business by 1839.

 In 1840 the partnership between Guy and Percival Champion, Arthur Mann and William Henry Wright was dissolved.
 They had been trading under the name Champions, Mann & Wright.
 The business was transferred to Thomas Champion.

 Guy Champion died in 1846.
 Thomas Champion died suddenly whilst organising the funeral arrangements for his brother.

 George Willis and William Henry Wright took over Champion & Co, although the Champion family continued to hold a stake in the business.